ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/glossary/client-api/bulk-insert/bulk-insert-options.markdown

 :   Type: bool
 Indicates if existing documents should be overwritten.
 If not, exception will be thrown.
 Default: `false`.

+SkipOverwriteIfUnchanged
+:   Type: bool
+Determines whether should skip to overwrite a document when it is updated by exactly the same document (by comparing a content and as well as metadata).
+Default: `false`.

 CheckReferencesInIndexes
 :   Type: bool
 Enables reference checking.
 Default: `false`.